hashicorp/terraform-provider-google/docs/r/compute_instance.html.markdown

 * `zone` - (Required) The zone that the machine should be created in.

 * `network_interface` - (Required) Networks to attach to the instance.
-This can be specified multiple times for multiple networks, but GCE is currently limited to just 1.
+This can be specified multiple times; multiple `network_interface` support is in Beta.
 Structure is documented below.

 - - -